MBilalQureshi/iq-quiz-game-js/TESTING.md

     #### Fix:
     - Remove multiple correct answers set in list and set valid answers where not set.

-12. The input text was taking long strings as input of username.
+12. The username textarea was taking long strings as input.
     #### Fix:
     - Limit username length by 10 inside input tag.